newmana/Despot/Readme.md

 pip install -r requirements.txt
 ```

-Time to install the requirements depends on the operating system, and it's about 30 minutes.
+Time to install the requirements depends on the operating system.

 **For R 4.1.3:**